 |Ordino||3.500 euros per square meter|

 |Sant Juli de Lòria||3.000 euros per square meter|

-What are the steps to follow for the purchase of a property in Andorra?
+What are the steps to follow for the purchase of a property?

 The process is not very different from any other country.
 The responsibility of looking for the property falls on the interested party.
-In Andorra there is an important network of real estate agencies to which you can turn to.
+No matter where you’re looking to buy, there is an important network of real estate agents Greensboro to which you can turn to.
 It is important to verify that the real estate agent is registered with the AGIA (Col legi Professional d’Agents i Gestors Immobiliaris d’Andorra) as only duly registered agents can carry out this work in the Principality.

 An application for foreign investment in Andorra must be completed.
 The official languages to complete this document are Catalan, French or Spanish.
 To have a bank account in an Andorran bank before the purchase of the property is essential since the payments to be made will have to be done from your bank.